ChilliCream/graphql-workshop/schema-stitching-with-hotchocolate/README.md

    ![Test Gateway](images/test-gateway-4.png)

-1. Now, lets introduce a top-level access to our products by adding the following snippet to the `Query` type in `Stitching.graphql`.
+1. Now, let us introduce top-level access to our products by adding the following snippet to the `Query` type in `Stitching.graphql`.

    ```graphql
    extend type Query {